dotoscat/archivasa/README.md

 # archivasa

-A simple static blog generator written in GO, straight to the point, minimal configuration
+A simple static blog generator written in GO.
+Straight to the point, minimal configuration

 ## Features